 Jeffrey A. Davis has more than 25 years of news media and national public relations experience.
 Founder of J. Davis Public Relations, LLC, he has extensive expertise in corporate positioning and reputation management, particularly in media relations, media training, crisis communications and social media.
-He also serves as Baltimore editor for the Washington, D.C. based Capitol Communicator and is co-host of two new podcasts – Launch Podcast, focusing on start-ups and the stories behind them, and Practically Social, a podcast about practical and “in the trenches” ways to use social media today.
+He also serves as Baltimore editor for the Washington, D.C. based Capitol Communicator and co-founded a Washington, D.C. podcast studio, Podcast Village.
+He serves as co-host of Practically Social, a weekly podcast about practical and “in the trenches” ways to use social media today.

-His agency experience includes Crosby Marketing Communications in Annapolis, Md., where he served as VP, integrated marketing and later as senior vice president, and the former Carton Donofrio Partners (when it was Richardson, Myers & Donofrio) and Trahan, Burden & Charles (TBC) in Baltimore where he developed public relations programs for a variety of Fortune 500 corporations and brands.
+His agency experience includes Crosby Marketing Communications in Annapolis, Md. and Washington, D.C., where he served as VP, integrated marketing and later as senior vice president, and the former Carton Donofrio Partners (when it was Richardson, Myers & Donofrio) and Trahan, Burden & Charles (TBC) in Baltimore where he developed public relations programs for a variety of Fortune 500 corporations and brands.

-Client experience includes the American Occupational Therapy Association, Armstrong World Industries, Baltimore Orioles, BWI Thurgood Marshall Airport, Council of Independent Colleges, Hair Cuttery, Honeywell, Kaiser Permanente, K. Hovnanian Homes, Lucite, Major League Baseball Properties, Maryland Transportation Authority, Mental Health Association of Maryland, MinuteClinic, the National Coalition for Cancer Survivorship, the National Investment Center for the Seniors Housing & Care Industries, Park City Mountain Resort, Pfizer and Rubbermaid Commercial Products.
+Client experience includes the American Occupational Therapy Association, Armstrong World Industries, Baltimore Orioles, BWI Thurgood Marshall Airport, Council of Independent Colleges, Hair Cuttery, Honeywell, Kaiser Permanente, K. Hovnanian Homes, Lucite, Major League Baseball Properties, Maryland Transportation Authority, Mental Health Association of Maryland, MinuteClinic, the National Coalition for Cancer Survivorship, the National Investment Center for the Seniors Housing & Care Industries, Park City Mountain Resort, Pfizer Animal Health, Rubbermaid Commercial Products, and the U.S. Public Health Service Commissioned Corps.

 Davis is a recognized expert in social media, particularly how organizations can successfully integrate social media with traditional communications programs.
 In 2008, the Washington Business Journal wrote about his use of a then-new platform — Twitter — for public relations.
 He continues to be a speaker and workshop presenter nationally on the topic of social media.